danishayman/Portfolio-2.0/public/content/yapping/table-for-22.md

 because most people don't have any friends.

-And I have 22, each of them who knows what ive been through.
+And I have 22, each of them who knows what I've been through.

 Walk when I walk, run when I run.